 GUIDE TABLE OF CONTENTS

 Cambodia has two seasons — wet and dry.
-The wet season is from May to October while the dry season is from November to April.
+The wet season is from May to October while the dry season is from November till April.

 WHERE TO EXCHANGE CURRENCY

 The unit of currency is the Cambodian Riel (KHR) but US Dollars (USD) are widely used and accepted in Cambodia.
 Unless you’re paying for small items from a street vendor, then there’s really no need to carry KHR because most transactions will be done in USD.